DavidFV2296190/SAGEMCOM-FAST-5370e-TELIA/README.md

 ```

-It was signed 2021-06.
+It was signed 2021-06 but first deal was done January 2021 it seems.
 So I guess the new board is from early 2022.

 That's all I know for now about thew new board.
 I may update this repo later if I find somehing usdeful, this was just for help new customers/users of telia